Powerful Research Skills CV: Tips

 Create the Key Skills section

-Examples of research skills for a resume:
+Examples of scholar talents for a profile:

 • Academic writing